 Thrift items with great bones.

 Like the antique dresser I found way back when I thought I could get away with crappy blog pictures.
-Or the pristine Pottery Barn crib I used in both Vanessa and Everett’s nursery that I got for a steal that would make every other thrifter eat my sawdust. $8.
+Or the pristine Pottery Barn crib I used in both V and E’s nursery that I got for a steal that would make every other thrifter eat my sawdust. $8.
 Yup!
 Eight dollars.

 Time is money.